-National and international systems exist to provide prompt and effective search and rescue assistance to ships in distress.
-By complying with the correct radio protocols and procedures, ship station operators can ensure that these systems continue to work effectively for the benefit of all users.
+National and international systems exist to provide search and rescue assistance to ships in distress.
+Using the correct radio protocols and procedures ensures these systems work effectively.

 Calling a coast station or ship station on channel 16

 Keep it clear—call and switch.
-Call on channel 16, then switch to an appropriate working channel that will keep channel 16 clear for someone else to use.
+Call on channel 16, then switch to an appropriate working channel to keep channel 16 clear for others to use.

 The ACMA has produced a range of educational videos for the boating community about how, and why it is important, to operate your VHF marine radio correctly.